We want to always be as open and honest with you as possible. We think it's important to be transparent with this news of a big change.

 For the first 5 months of the pandemic, I was in Florida to help out my mom.
 But when I got back out West, COVID was in full swing and getting worse.

-This made it more uncomfortable going to new local grocery stores, we wondered if public lands be closed, would states shut down travel, it was just harder than usual to RV full-time.
+This made it more uncomfortable going to new local grocery stores, we wondered if public lands be closed, would states shut down travel, it was just harder than usual to RV full time.

 Though my style of RVing was the PERFECT solution to a pandemic.
 I was mostly out where no other people were nearby.
 Except friends parked with me/us.

 Still... everything was an unknown for a while there.
-We had talked about getting tired of the hardship side of full-time RVing and BOTH happened to start feeling (at the same time) like it wasn't so fun anymore.
+We had talked about getting tired of the hardship side of full time RVing and BOTH happened to start feeling (at the same time) like it wasn't so fun anymore.
 We were getting tired.

-Boondocking takes a LOT more work than staying for longer periods of time in campgrounds.
+If you don't know, boondocking takes a LOT more work than staying for longer periods of time in campgrounds.

-Apparently 5.5 and 6.5 Years Of Full-Time Travel Were Enough
+Apparently 5.5 and 6.5 Years Of FULL TIME Travel Were Enough

 So it wasn't just the pandemic.
 I think we had both started feeling a little bored and frustrated with the lifestyle around the end of 2019.